apache/bigtop/bigtop-bigpetstore/README.md

 Build Instructions
 ------------------

-You'll need to have [`gradle`](http://www.gradle.org/downloads) installed and set-up correctly in order to follow along these instructions.
+You'll need to have version 2.0 of  [`gradle`](http://www.gradle.org/downloads) installed and set-up correctly in order to follow along these instructions.
 We could have used the [`gradle-wrapper`](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) to avoid having to install `gradle`, but the `bigtop` project includes all `gradle*` directories in `.gitignore`.
 So, that's not going to work.

 ### Build the JAR

 `gradle clean build` will build the bigpetstore `jar`.
 The `jar` will be located in the `build\libs` directory.

 ### Run Intergration Tests With
   * Pig profile: `gradle clean integrationTest -P ITProfile=pig`
-  * Crunch profile: `gradle clean integrationTest -P ITProfile=crunch`
+  * Mahout Profile: `gradle clean integrationTest -P ITProfile=mahout`
+  * Crunch profile: Not Implemented Yet
   * Hive profile: Not implemented yet.
-  * Mahout profile: Not implemented yet.

 If you don't specify any profile-name, or if you specify an invalid-name for the `integrationTest` task, no integration tests will be run.

-*Note:* At this stage, only the `Pig` profile is working.
+*Note:* At this stage, only the `Pig` and `Mahout` profiles are working.
 Will continue to update this area as further work is completed.

 For Eclipse Users
 -----------------